Join the Thames Art Gallery

 There is a fully equipped studio for potters with wheel, kiln, stocks of materials to purchase and moulds for slip casting, plaster slabs for slab work not to mention a huge array of tools.
 Many of our senior potters are available for advice and encouragement, and periodic workshops are available.

-Water-colourists meet socially in our smaller Edward Gallery every Wednesday from 10 till noon whilst a working group meets every Wednesday from 1 - 4 pm off-site where there is more space.
-The coordinator for this group is Jeanne-Marie CANTEREAU or 07 868 7066.
+A painting group meet socially in our smaller Edward Gallery every Wednesday from 10 till noon.
+The coordinator for this group is Jeanne-Marie CANTEREAU, email firstname.lastname@example.org or phone 07 868 7066.
 Periodic workshops in other media occur from time to time.

 Retail Sales - Exhibit and sell your work

 Members are from a wide area, not confined to Thames.
 We are open daily for sales, we have at any particular time, a selection of sculpture, jewellery, wood, fibre, pottery, ceramics for visitors to choose.
 We have EFTPOS and Visa facilities to make purchasing simple.
-Commission for members is set at 25% and as we have recently invested in a new accounting system we strive to pay our members promptly as well as advising when a sale has occurred.
+Commission for members is set at 33% and 25% for Thames Art Gallery volunteers.
+We have recently invested in a new accounting system, so we strive to pay our members promptly as well as advising when a sale has occurred.

 To keep our costs low and our benefits to members as high as possible, we staff the Gallery with Volunteers on the desk.
 Give your time and efforts for the benefit of others and you will be surprised at the generosity of your fellow artists.
 Please contact us at: ThamesArtGalleryNZ@gmail.com